N3ar/REVelry/presentations.md

 # Presentation
 Next Presentations are the next scheduled presentations.
-Proposed Presentations are in a suggested order, but can be moved on a pull request.
+Proposed Presentations are in a suggested order.
+Move requests can be submitted via Pull Request and will be addressed during the next meeting.

 ## Next Presentations
 - @n3ar     -- Branch History Injection: On the Effectiveness of Hardware Mitigations Against Cross-Privilege Spectre-v2 Attacks